 - Do braces-Invisalign cause jaw joint damage?
 NO

-- Can braces set off hidden moderate damage TMJ?
+- Can braces set off hidden moderate damage TMD?
 YES

 - Can braces work on mild jaw joint damage case?
 YES

 - Braces can be effective after TMD has healed?
 YES

 - Can braces cause flare in hidden TMD?
 YES